These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 If You Are Having Difficulty Making Your Monthly Payments

 Contact FAME to discuss alternative payment arrangements.
-We may also grant a deferment in certain circumstances.
+Deferments may be granted in certain circumstances.
 You can download a Request for Deferment form here.
 We typically require interest payments during periods of deferment and do not grant more than a total of 36 months of deferment.

 This program is governed by Maine law as set forth in 20-A M.R.S.A. § 12301 et seq. and Chapter 612 of the Rules of the Finance Authority of Maine.